afraenkel/DSC96/projects/00.Getting_Started/readings.md

 This Financial Times article visually describes the French election results along a number of commonly used dimensions: geography, age, income level, education level, and passing time.

+4. Eremenko Chapter 1

+Thinking about all the ways that data is generated.